Historic homesteads of Milton-Ulladulla

 Kirmington is on the the original Kendall Dale estate and was inherited by Basil Kendall when the estate of his father (Reverend Thomas Kendall) was split between Basil and his three brothers in 1832.
 Basil lived in a slab hut at Kirmington with his wife Matilda and it was here that their son Henry Kendall was born in 1839, who went on to become one of Australia’s best known and loved poets.
 A memorial stone now marks the site of Henry Kendall’s birthplace.
 After Basil and his family moved to Grafton, Kirmington was built by another brother, Edward Kendall.

-Designed and built by James Poole for James and Sarah Warden (née Garrad), Warden wanted Boolgatta to rival the splendour of Airlie House, owned by his brother and bitter rival, David Warden.
+Built by James Poole at Yatte Yattah for James and Sarah Warden (née Garrad) to their design, Warden wanted Boolgatta to rival the splendour of Airlie House, owned by his brother and bitter rival, David Warden.

 Whoppindally House*, Princes Highway Yatte Yattah